-Borrowing the technology from building owners, utilities could turn to combined heat and power (CHP) to replace coal-fired generation and ultimately lower electricity rates.
+Borrowing the technology from building owners, utilities could turn to combined heat and power (P) to replace coal-fired generation and ultimately lower electricity rates.

 According to a report by the American Council for an Energy-Efficient Economy (ACEEE), a new natural gas-powered CHP system could generate electricity at an average cost of 6 cents/kWh, compared to the cost of new natural gas-powered or nuclear-powered generation ranging from 6.9-11.3 cents/kWh.
 CHP can generate electricity and thermal energy at efficiencies of up to 85%, while the average electric generation efficiency of U.S. power plants is about 33%.